YuzhouGuo/cityBuildingManagement/README.md

 # cityBuildingManagement
-Using binary search tree to manage buildings according to their data (age/height).
-All buildings in the city are well organized according to their year of construction.
+### Using binary search tree to do management job so that all buildings in the city are well organized according to their year of construction.

 The program is able to:
  * Find the oldest building in the city.